-If you were last hired before April 1, 1975, you must have had at least five years of NYSHIP benefits-eligible State service or at least five years of combined NYSHIP benefits-eligible service with the State and one or more Participating Employers (such as the Thruway Authority or Metropolitan Transportation Authority) and/or Participating Agencies (such as towns or school districts).
+If you were last hired on or after April 1, 1975,

+you must have had at least 10 years of NYSHIP benefits-eligible State service, or at least 10 years of combined NYSHIP benefits-eligible service with the State and one or more Participating Employers (such as the Thruway Authority or Metropolitan Transportation Authority) and/or Participating Agencies (such as towns and school districts).

-If you were last hired on or after April 1, 1975, you must have had at least 10 years of NYSHIP benefits-eligible State service, or at least 10 years of combined NYSHIP benefits-eligible service with the State and one or more Participating Employers and/or Participating Agencies.
+If you were last hired before April 1, 1975,

+you must have had at least five years of NYSHIP benefits-eligible State service or at least five years of combined NYSHIP benefits-eligible service with the State and one or more Participating Employers and/or Participating Agencies.

 Periods of employment in which you did not meet the eligibility requirements for coverage at employee share will not be counted.
 For example, periods when you were paying both the employer share and the employee share of the NYSHIP premium while on Leave Without Pay do not count toward the minimum service requirement.
 Benefits-eligible service with public employers other than the State may count toward the minimum service requirement if that employer participates in NYSHIP now or participated at the time the service was earned.
-Contact your agency Health Benefits Administrator if you have prior service with another public employer to determine if this service counts toward the minimum service requirement.
+Contact your Health Benefits Administrator if you have prior service with another public employer to determine if this service counts toward the minimum service requirement.

 Documentation of this service is required.
 If these records are unavailable, you may be able to substitute records from the retirement system to which you belong.
-You must have a minimum of one year of State service in a benefits-eligible position.
+You must have a minimum of one year of State service in a benefits-eligible position from the employer you are retiring from.

-Second, you must qualify for retirement as a member of a retirement system administered by New York State (such as the New York State and Local Employees' Retirement System, the New York State Teachers' Retirement System, or the New York State and Local Police and Fire Retirement System) or any of New York State's political subdivisions.
+Second, you must qualify for retirement as a member of a retirement system administered by New York State (such as the New York State and Local Retirement System, the New York State Teachers' Retirement System, or the New York State and Local Police and Fire Retirement System) or any of New York State's political subdivisions.

-If you are not a member of a publicly administered retirement system or you are enrolled in the State University of New York Optional Retirement Program with a plan sponsor such as TIAA-CREF, you must satisfy one of the following:
+If you are not a member of a publicly administered retirement system or you are enrolled in the State University of New York Optional Retirement Program with a plan sponsor such as TIAA, you must satisfy one of the following:

-- Meet the age requirement for pension eligibility in the New York State and Local Employees' Retirement System retirement tier in effect when you last entered service, or - Be qualified to receive Social Security disability payments.
+- Meet the age requirement for pension eligibility in the New York State and Local Retirement System retirement tier in effect when you last entered service, or - Be qualified to receive Social Security disability payments.

-Third, you must be enrolled in NYSHIP as an enrollee or dependent when you retire.
+Third, you must be enrolled in NYSHIP as an enrollee or dependent at the time of your retirement.
 For example, if you were on leave and canceled your coverage, and then retired, you may not be eligible for health coverage as a retiree.
+If you are not yet enrolled in NYSHIP, you will be required to satisfy a late enrollment period.
+This means that if you wish to be eligible as a retiree, you must apply for coverage at least eleven weeks prior to your retirement date.

 If you have maintained continuous NYSHIP coverage as a vestee or while covered under Preferred List provisions, or as the dependent of a NYSHIP enrollee, you have met this third eligibility requirement.
-Also, enrollment in the State's Opt-out Program at the time of retirement satisfies this requirement.
-However, you may not continue to participate in the Opt-out Program as a retiree.
+Also, enrollment in the State's Optout Program at the time of retirement satisfies this requirement.
+However, you cannot continue to participate in the Opt-out Program as a retiree.